 - Maintained action stage – 20%

 - Movement forward along the stages – 54%

 - Moved backward along the stages – 4%

-1. Please rate understanding regarding how drugs and alcohol affect your brain and your body:
+Please rate your understanding of how drugs and alcohol affect your brain and your body:

 0 I have no understanding

 233 I have a good understanding